Academic Building, HC135

 These are basic human questions, and Philosophy is the discipline that addresses these questions in the most systematic and rigorous way.
 How we answer these questions will affect how we think about ourselves and our world for the rest of our lives.

-Philosophy courses offer students these opportunities: The Philosophy major or minor is an opportunity for you to address these questions over a sustained period of time with the assistance of your professors, your peers, and the works of those who have thought about them in the past.
+The Philosophy major or minor at Sacred Heart University provides an opportunity for you to address these questions over a sustained period of time with the assistance of your professors, your peers, and the works of those who have thought about them in the past.
 We encourage you to consider the opportunity our program offers you: to do the most challenging - and potentially the most rewarding - thinking you have done so far in your life.
-Any of the faculty in the program would be happy to talk with you more about what is involved in the study of Philosophy.
+Any of the accomplished faculty in the program would be happy to talk with you more about what is involved in the study of Philosophy.

 The program accomplishes its goals for all students in the core curriculum: each Sacred Heart University student is required to take an introductory (200 level) course in Philosophy and the same in Theology and Religious Studies.
 Department faculty and their courses also figure in other parts of the curriculum, such as in First Year Seminars, The Art of Thinking, the Human Journey, and the Thematic Liberal Arts.
 In addition, students may explore these opportunities systematically by choosing a major or minor in Philosophy.